How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 Staying motivated in a job you don’t love isn’t about pretending everything’s fine.

-It’s about finding small ways to stay connected to yourself, your goals, and your values, and prepare yourself for the career you have been longing for.
+It’s about finding small ways to stay connected to yourself, your goals, and your values, and preparing yourself for the career you have been longing for.

 You won’t be here forever, but the skills you’re building will last.